flavnat/muziqa-shelf/README.md

 ## Features

 - **Paginated Song List:** View songs with title, artist, album, year, and genre.
-- **CRUD Operations:** Add, edit, and delete songs via API calls.
+- **CRUD Operations:** Add, edit, and delete songs.
+New songs appear at the top of the list.
-- **Responsive UI:** Styled with Styled Components and CSS for mobile and desktop.
+- **UI** Styled with Styled Components and CSS for mobile and desktop.
 - **State Management:** Redux Toolkit for global state, Redux-Saga for side effects.
 - **Custom Webpack Setup:** No CRA, manual configuration with environment variables and custom rules.
 - **Mock Backend:** MirageJS simulates a REST API for local development.